CherryBlueStudio/Volumator/README.md

 A 3D Shape Volume Calculator

 ## Installation
-Download the code package and run the volumator.exe file
+Download the code ZIP and run the volumator.exe file

 ## Usage